na-na-hi/renget/archive/aui3u.md

 * **just copy-paste into `Assistant Prefilling` (*bottom-left textarea*)**
 ![past prefilling here](https://files.catbox.moe/wxhxuo.png)

-it is recommended to use it for ALL the keys regardless of pozzing status to clean them from `HHH` and to `shut up Assistant` from spitting his unnecessary opinion about consent and rainbows. you *will not* make things worse by using that prefilling but in return you get free `a free from any bias AI`.
+it is recommended to use it for ALL the keys regardless of pozzing status to clean them from `HHH` and to `shut up Assistant` from spitting his unnecessary opinion about consent and rainbows. you *will not* make things worse by using that prefilling but in return you a `free from any bias AI`.

 **(works for as for AUG-20)**